bethpritchard/Automate_The_Boring_Stuff/README.md

 # Automate The Boring Stuff
-Solutions to end of chapter projects
+Solutions to end of chapter projects for [Automate The Boring Stuff](https://automatetheboringstuff.com/)

 ### Chapter 3
 * [Collatz](AutomateTheBoringStuff/CH3/collatz_v1.py)